JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/04_posting_data.md

   }
 ```

-We will initialize a `FormData` Object and inside it we added all our values, but for the image we used `MultipartFile.fromFile`.
+We initialized a `FormData` object, and inside it, we passed all of our values, but for the image we passed `MultipartFile.fromFile`.

-Now let's take a look at our endpoint:
+Now, let's take a look at our endpoint:

 ```
 Post, https://coded-books-api-crud.herokuapp.com/books
 ```

-So the type is `post` and rest is the same:
+As you can see, the type of our request is `post`:

 ```dart
   Future<Book> createBook({required Book book}) async {